-More than 3,000 people attend the Share Walk for Remembrance and Hope annually to remember their precious babies and raise awareness for this cause.
-Join our Share Walk in 2022, virtually or in person, or in a community near you.
+Each October, more than 3,000 people attend the Share Walk for Remembrance and Hope to remember their precious babies and raise awareness for this cause.
+Join our Share Walk, virtually, in person, or in a community near you.

 Four times each year, our local partner Baue Funeral Home holds a burial free of charge for families that have lost their baby before 20 weeks.
 Share hosts several remembrance events throughout the year, recognizing families' ongoing need to honor their babies.